nasa/fmdtools/README.md

 - `dill`
 - `pickle`
 - `tqdm`
+- `scipy` 				(for using statistical distributions in parameter sampling)
 - `multiprocessing`     (for parallel execution--Pathos and multiprocess can also be used)
 - `matplotlib`			(for plots)
 - `pandas`				(for tables)